sevket-yilmaz/Scheduled-Task/README.md

 }
 ```

-- Delete auto generated Service1 class and clear Main method of Program.cs
+- Delete auto generated Service1 class and clear Main method of Program class
-- Create a new **ScheduledTask.Infrastructure.WindowsService** instance in Main method of Program.cs class and add your task to task list
+- Create a new **ScheduledTask.Infrastructure.WindowsService** instance in Main method of Program class and add your task to task list

 ```csharp
 static class Program